Anas-Anjum/bpp_l4_dataScience_project/README.md

 •	How it works: Instead of using the mean and standard deviation, it subtracts the median and divides by the Interquartile Range (IQR) (the spread between the 25th and 75th percentiles).
 •	New columns created: scaled_amount and scaled_time.
 2. Feature Engineering: Cyclic Time Transformation
 The raw dataset stores time as continuous seconds elapsed since the first transaction over a 48-hour period.
-Machine learning models cannot easily recognize daily recurring fraud patterns from raw seconds.
+Machine learning models cannot easily recognise daily recurring fraud patterns from raw seconds.
 Calculation: (Time // 3600) % 24
 How it works: Converts raw seconds into an integer representing the hour of the day (0 through 23).
 New column created: hour_of_day.